tarunsachdeva/blog/_posts/2018-08-29-developing-leadership-practice.markdown

 Breaking this down further, the domains of responsibility of a leader are:

-- Individuals: The domain of the people, and is concerned with management at an individual level.
+* Individual Domain, concerned with management at an individual level
-- Teams: The domain of how people organize and effectively work together.
+* Organization Domain, concerned with how people organize and effectively work together
-- Products: The domain of what people get together to create.
-These work "products" are used to describe any offering - which could include an actual product or a service (to an internal or external stakeholder).
+* Output Domain, concerned with what is actually being created (can be divided into functional groups like code, design, sales, or broader outputs, like the decisions).
-- Markets: The domain of the customers, and is concerned with how products are adopted in market.
+* Ecosystem Domain, concerned with the customers, markets and environment in which you're operating.
+Major strategic decisions will fall into this domain.
-- Society: The domain of society, which is concerned with the broader impacts of a product in market.
+* Impact Domain, concerned with the broader impacts of what's being created

 This is a system in which these domains are highly connected to each other, and they interact with the adjacent ones.
-Individual impact teams, teams impact products, etc.
+Individual impact teams, teams impact outputs, etc.

 In further posts, I'll expand on each domain.
 I will also stress test this framework through my personal experience and practice, as well as through examining how battle-tested leadership practices can be added into this approach.
 I’m looking forward to seeing when and how this breaks.